IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Experiments

-\paragraph{Comparison to baseline and ablation.} \autoref{table:acc} shows the performance of our approach in different settings in the top, and the results of the neural program synthesizer proposed by \citet{bunel2018leveraging} in the bottom.
+\paragraph{Comparison to baseline and ablation.} \autoref{table:acc} shows the performance of our approach in different settings in the top, and the results of the neural program synthesizer proposed by Bunel et al. \cite{bunel2018leveraging} in the bottom.
 These results show that when we only use random I/Os (first row), there is a huge drop in the accuracy in all of the metrics in comparison to the results of crafted I/Os.
 However, when we fine-tune the synthesizer the results improve in all of the metrics, especially for the top-1 and top-50 functional equivalence accuracy.
 Furthermore, when we use our iterative approach for 10 iterations with the fine-tuned model (fourth row), we can see that our approach outperforms even the crafted I/Os in all of the metrics.
 For example, it outperforms crafted I/Os in functional equivalence and exact match metric by a large margin, 9\%, and 5\% respectively for top-50 results. \paragraph{Importance of the crafted I/Os.} In \autoref{table:acc} in the top first row (Random I/Os) we use random I/Os to condition on the synthesizer, and in the bottom (Crafted I/Os) we use crafted I/Os to condition on the same synthesizer.
 These results show that using random I/Os on the same synthesizer leads to 15\%, and 5\% drops in the results for top-50 generalization and functional accuracy respectively.
-Based on these results we can see that random I/Os contain significantly less information about the target program in comparison to the crafted I/Os. \paragraph{Effectiveness of iterative refinement.} \autoref{fig:gentop50} and \autoref{fig:functop50} show the effectiveness of our proposed iterative approach in 10 iterations.
-In these figures, x and y axis refer to the number of iterations and the accuracy respectively. \autoref{fig:gentop50} shows the generalization accuracy for top-50, and in \autoref{fig:functop50} we can see the results of functional equivalence metric for top-50.
-In these figures, we provide results with and without fine-tuning the synthesizer.
-Here we can see the improvement of the generalization and functional equivalence accuracy over the iterations, we have a margin of 7\% improvement in the functional equivalence accuracy for "Random I/Os + FT + \,\ireng" setting after 10 iterations.
-In other words, these results show that we can search for better random I/Os and program candidates by iteratively incorporate additional constraints.
+Based on these results we can see that random I/Os contain significantly less information about the target program in comparison to the crafted I/Os.